Published on: September 03, 2024 | By: @rprasanth_kumar

 Case C: Salary and Other Restrictions

-• For example: If you have a Passeport Talent Carte Bleue Européenne (EU Blue Card) and will be joining another job with a salary less than 53.8k€, you must change your resident permit to a lower category such as “Carte de Séjour Salarié”.
+- For example: If you have a Passeport Talent Carte Bleue Européenne (EU Blue Card) and will be joining another job with a salary less than 53.8k€, you must change your resident permit to a lower category such as “Carte de Séjour Salarié”.
+If the new salary is above the minimum requirement, then you can continue with your current resident permit.

 Some relevant articles,